-In order to assess the Fund's performance, investors may find it useful to compare the Fund against the performance of the IA Mixed Investment 20% to 60% Shares Sector, which serves as a method of comparing the Fund's performance with other funds which have broadly similar characteristics..
+In order to assess the Fund's performance, investors may find it useful to compare the Fund against the performance of the IA Mixed Investment 20% to 60% Shares Sector, which serves as a method of comparing the Fund's performance with other funds which have broadly similar characteristics.
 For the avoidance of doubt, the Investment Manager is not bound or influenced by any index when makings its decisions and can make investments that are not included in an index.

 Accounting date: 31 January (final)

 30 April, 31 July, 31 October (interim)

 Income Final: By 30 March

-dates:
+distribution/allocation dates: Interim: By 30 June, 30 September, 30 December

 Shares Classes: Class A (Income, Accumulation)

 Initial charge: Nil

 Redemption Charge: Nil

 Switching Charge: Nil

-Annual Management £57,2571 per annum plus
+Annual Management Charge: £57,257 1 per annum plus

-Charge:

 Class A - 0.33% per annum

 of the Net Asset Value of the Sub-fund attributable to the relevant Class

-EH10279338.2 69